Quality

 variation

-Any deviation from what is normal and consistent.
-In manufacturing, variation can cause or indicate errors.
+A deviation from what is normal and consistent.
+Variation is normal and expected, while unnatural variation can cause or indicate errors.

 waste